Sally Spectra: Storylines

 Within the show, Spectra owned and operated Spectra Fashions, a knock-off of the more established Forrester firm.
-Clarke Garrison (Daniel McVicar), who Sally at first blackmailed to design for Spectra while working for Forrester but later worked for Spectra, wooed her, and she married him.
-He eventually fathered C.J.
+Clarke Garrison (Daniel McVicar), had worked for Sally.
+Sally blackmailed him to design for Spectra while working for Forrester, but later he worked for Spectra.
+Sally struck a deal with Clarke to marry her and receive part ownership in her company, and they married.
+He first claimed to be impotent but eventually fathered C.J.
 (Mick Cain), Sally's son.
 Spectra later discovered that Clarke was having an affair with Kristen Forrester (then played by Terri Ann Linn).
 With the help of her Spectra family Sally managed to prove Clarke's infidelity to court and thus avoided losing her company.
 Sally divorced Clarke and he left town.
 Her company eventually went under.
 She shut down, and then sold off, what was left of her company.
 She then began working at Forrester Creations as the new receptionist.
 Sally last appeared on-screen in November 2006, shortly before Conley's death on January 14, 2007.
 For a long time after Darlene Conley's death, nothing was explained about Sally's absence, except mention by her son, C.J. that she had been ill.
 Sally has been married twice, first to Adam Alexander (Michael Swan) by whom she had a daughter, Macy and later to Clarke Garrison with whom she has a son named C.J.
 (Clarke Jr.) (Mick Cain).

 Her relationship with Stephanie Forrester (Susan Flannery) was unique.
 For years, they often fought and fussed, due to her firm's knock-off reputation.
 These spats often ended with Sally taking an unceremonious dip in the water, usually instigated by Stephanie.
 (At that time, her catch phrase was a usually loud "Hello, Stephanie!")
 One time, Stephanie and Sally were drunk in Stephanie's office at Forrester, and Stephanie allowed Sally to cut her hair.

 Time helped cement the two women's friendship.
 Sally called Stephanie "Highness" or "Queenie"; at first the nicknames were meant to be sarcastic, but later became terms of affection.
 Stephanie in turn called Sally "doll" and referred to her as "Sal, my gal".
 Sally was considered to be part of the extended Forrester family, often joining Stephanie at family function, which was by virtue of Sally's daughter Macy, and later, her other daughter, Darla, being married to Thorne Forrester.

 When Darlene Conley died in 2007, the Bold and the Beautiful gave Sally a happy ending, explaining that she was living off-screen in the South of France, "surrounded by hunky cabana boys."
 Producer Bradley Bell explained, "Darlene was a bigger-than-life character, so she had to live forever."

-In January 2017, the soap introduced a new Sally Spectra, played by actress Courtney Hope.
-This character is Sally's grand-niece, and she continues in the Spectra tradition, with flaming red hair and an outsized personality.
+In January 2017, a new incarnation of Sally Spectra was introduced, played by actress Courtney Hope until her departure from the soap in 2020.
+Sally Spectra II is Sally's grand-niece who attempts to revive Spectra Creations and deliberately invokes her grandmother's legendary persona, with flaming red hair and an outsized personality.